Matthew 2

 Notes

-The angel's words in verse 20 — τεθνήκασιν γὰρ οἱ ζητοῦντες τὴν ψυχὴν τοῦ παιδίου ("for those seeking the child's life have died") — are a near-verbatim echo of Exodus 4:19, where God tells Moses in Midian, "Go, return to Egypt, for all the men who were seeking your life have died."
-The parallel is unmistakable and deliberate: Matthew is casting Jesus as a new Moses, whose early life recapitulates the experience of Israel's first deliverer.
-The plural "those who were seeking" is striking, since only Herod has been named as the antagonist.
-It may reflect the Exodus quotation's phrasing, or it may imply that Herod's co-conspirators also perished.
+The angel's words in verse 20 — "those seeking the child's life have died" — are a near-verbatim echo of Exodus 4:19, where God tells Moses in Midian, "all the men who were seeking your life have died."
+The parallel is deliberate: Matthew is casting Jesus as the new Moses, his early life recapitulating the experience of Israel's first deliverer.
+The plural "those who were seeking" is slightly puzzling, since only Herod has been named.
+It may simply follow the Exodus phrasing, or it may suggest that Herod's co-conspirators also perished.

-Herod the Great died in 4 BC (by modern reckoning), and his kingdom was divided among three of his surviving sons.
-Archelaus (Ἀρχέλαος) received Judea, Samaria, and Idumea — the largest and most important portion.
-He proved to be as brutal as his father: Josephus records that he began his reign by massacring three thousand people during a Passover disturbance.
-Augustus eventually deposed and exiled him in AD 6, replacing him with a Roman prefect.
-Joseph's fear of Archelaus is thus well-founded historically.
-The verb ἐφοβήθη ("was afraid"), from φοβέω, describes a genuine, well-grounded fear, not mere timidity.
+Herod the Great died in 4 BC, and his kingdom was divided among three sons.
+Archelaus (Ἀρχέλαος) received Judea, Samaria, and Idumea — the largest share.
+He proved as brutal as his father: Josephus records that he opened his reign by massacring three thousand people at a Passover disturbance, and Augustus eventually exiled him in AD 6, replacing him with a Roman prefect.
+Joseph's ἐφοβήθη — his fear, from φοβέω — was historically warranted, not mere timidity.

-Once again, divine guidance through a dream (κατ᾽ ὄναρ) redirects the family — this time to Galilee, the northern region governed by Herod Antipas, a less dangerous ruler.
+Once again a dream (κατ᾽ ὄναρ) redirects the family — this time to Galilee, governed by Herod Antipas, a considerably less dangerous ruler.
 The verb ἀνεχώρησεν ("withdrew"), from ἀναχωρέω, appears four times in this chapter (vv.
-12, 13, 14, 22), becoming almost a keyword for the pattern of divinely guided retreat that protects the child.
+12, 13, 14, 22), becoming a quiet keyword for the pattern of divinely guided retreat that shelters the child.

-The verb κατῴκησεν ("settled" or "took up residence"), from κατοικέω, implies permanent dwelling — this was not a temporary stay but the place where Jesus would grow up and from which he would later begin his public ministry.
+The verb κατῴκησεν ("settled"), from κατοικέω, implies permanent residence.
+This was not a temporary shelter but the town where Jesus would grow up — the unremarkable Galilean village that would give him his common name: Jesus of Nazareth.

-The final fulfillment quotation — "He will be called a Ναζωραῖος" — is the most enigmatic in Matthew's Gospel, because no single Old Testament passage contains these exact words.
-Matthew himself signals this by writing "through the prophets" (plural, τῶν προφητῶν), rather than naming a specific prophet as he does with Micah and Jeremiah elsewhere in the chapter.
-Several explanations have been proposed.
-The most widely accepted is a wordplay on the Hebrew word netzer (branch), from Isaiah 11:1: "A shoot will come up from the stump of Jesse, and a Branch (netzer) from his roots will bear fruit."
+The final fulfillment quotation — "He will be called a Ναζωραῖος" — is the most elusive in Matthew's Gospel.
+No single Old Testament passage contains these words, and Matthew signals as much by writing "through the prophets" (plural, τῶν προφητῶν) rather than naming a specific prophet as he does with Micah and Jeremiah.
+The most widely accepted explanation is a wordplay on the Hebrew netzer (branch), from Isaiah 11:1: "A shoot will come up from the stump of Jesse, and a Branch (netzer) from his roots will bear fruit."
 The town name "Nazareth" may itself derive from this root, and Matthew may be hearing in Jesus' hometown an echo of his messianic identity as the promised Branch of David.
-Others suggest a connection to the Nazirite vow (Numbers 6:1-21) or to the general theme of the Messiah being despised — since Nazareth was an insignificant village looked down upon (John 1:46: "Can anything good come from Nazareth?").
-The plural "prophets" may indicate that Matthew has a confluence of prophetic themes in mind rather than a single proof-text.
+Others propose a connection to the Nazirite vow (Numbers 6:1-21), or to the broader theme of messianic contempt — Nazareth was a backwater (John 1:46: "Can anything good come from Nazareth?").
+The plural "prophets" suggests Matthew has a confluence of themes in view rather than a single proof-text.